Introduction

 Metabolic health

 A study found that men with type 2 diabetes and overweight had improved insulin sensitivity after cold exposure.
 The men's brown fat volume and metabolic activity increased, but the levels were much lower than those typically seen in healthy people.
-The men's peripheral insulin sensitivity increased by approximately 43 percent, and in turn, skeletal muscle glucose uptake increased.[55]
+The men's peripheral insulin sensitivity increased by approximately 43 percent, and skeletal muscle glucose uptake increased.

 A separate study in men with obesity found that brown fat volume was associated with increased fat mobilization and oxidation and corresponded to cold-induced changes in whole-body free fatty acid oxidation and lipolysis (release of fatty acids), signifying increased mobilization of lipids from peripheral tissues and utilization of lipids primarily in brown fat.
-After five hours of cold exposure, circulating free fatty acid levels increased compared to levels at thermoneutral conditions.
-However, the day after cold exposure, the men had decreased fasting triglyceride levels and very-low-density lipoprotein levels, suggesting that cold exposure may exert long-term beneficial alterations in lipid metabolism.[56]
+After five hours of cold exposure, circulating free fatty acid levels increased compared to thermoneutral conditions.
+However, the day after cold exposure, the men had decreased fasting triglyceride levels and very low-density lipoprotein levels, suggesting that cold exposure may exert long-term beneficial alterations in lipid metabolism.[55]

 In healthy adults, brown fat appears to have marked effects on glucose metabolism independent of age, sex, and percent body fat.
 A study in which participants intermittently put their feet on an ice block wrapped in cloth while sitting in a cold room evaluated the effects of cold exposure.
-Roughly half of the participants had active brown fat, and they were typically younger and had lower body mass index, body fat mass, and abdominal fat area than the participants with undetectable brown fat.
-While blood parameters were within the normal ranges for both groups, the brown fat-positive group had lower HbA1c (a measure of long-term blood glucose control), total cholesterol, and LDL-cholesterol compared to the brown fat-negative participants, even after adjusting the data for age, sex, and body fat composition.[57]
+Roughly half of the participants had active brown fat and were typically younger.
+They had lower body mass index, body fat mass, and abdominal fat area than the participants with undetectable brown fat.
+While blood parameters were within the normal ranges for both groups, the brown fat-positive group had lower HbA1c (a measure of long-term blood glucose control), total cholesterol, and LDL-cholesterol compared to the brown fat-negative participants, even after adjusting the data for age, sex, and body fat composition.[56]

 Future research in nonshivering thermogenesis, mainly brown fat biology, will likely uncover ways to maximize the thermogenic capacity of brown fat to reach clinically significant improvements in metabolic health.